 Sculpturing, music, dance, stitching, archery, pottery, along with numerous others constituted the life skills of the ancient times, which were taught.

-The students used to live with their Guru and helped them in his household chores which them to learn the basic skills of household like mobbing and cleaning.
+The students used to live with their Guru and helped them in his household chores which them to learn the basic skills of the household like mobbing and cleaning.

 This majorly contributed to their character development making them independent.
 Today, life skills are given limited importance and should be encouraged.
 After all, students should be allowed to learn from life and for life!